 For more information, contact the ADA Council on Advocacy for Access and Prevention at CAAP@ada.org .

 Please review the criteria and the list of requested information thoroughly before submitting the nomination to ensure completeness and attach nomination information, CV, letters of support and additional documentation.
-Nomination must be received by email and incomplete nominations will not be considered.
+Nominations must be received via the electronic portal and incomplete nominations will not be considered.
 All nominations become the property of the ADA, which may use them for any purpose including program promotion, information dissemination and professional education.
 Nominations will not be returned.

 One Humanitarian Award will be given annually.
 The recipient must be a member of the American Dental Association.
 (The award is not intended for an individual who provides limited uncompensated services in the course of normal business or provides such services to an underserved population in the course of business for which they are compensated.)